vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 We recommend doing this at the beginning of the upgrade procedure, but this can happen at any point before validators start the network.
 After genesis is prepared, all the validators must use the same `genesis.json` file.

+**NOTE**: To load checkpoint, find more information in the [documentation page](vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md#Load Checkpoint)

 1. As a first step, one of the validators or vega team member has to adjust [the genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) in the [vegaprotocol/networks](https://github.com/vegaprotocol/networks) repository.
 2. The person responsible for updating genesis should create PR with changes.
 3. All of the validators should accept changes and approve the PR.